Information & Assistance

 SHIIP and VITA

 The Seniors’ Health Insurance Information Program (SHIIP) counsels Medicare beneficiaries and caregivers about Medicare, Medicare supplements, Medicare Advantage, Medicare Part D, and long-term care insurance.
 The counselors offer free and unbiased information regarding Medicare health care products.
 Open enrollment is October 15-December 7 every year.
-Call Susan Hardy for general information.
+Call for general information and appointments at 919-742-3975.

 We assist older adults in maintaining their independence by providing sub-contracted, State-certified nursing assistants to assist with personal care, perform in-home tasks and meal preparation.